djoslin/fireplace-homebrige-controller/README.md

 I am sure this is overly complex, but it works.

+I attempted to the an Arduino Relay Shield.
+It worked great for the prototype but was incompatible with the ethernet shield.

 I used 2 [DC 5V Relay Module 2 Channel Relay Board with Optocoupler Support High or Low Level Trigger](https://www.amazon.com/dp/B099MC4TJD?psc=1&ref=ppx_yo2ov_dt_b_product_details).

+These are good relays in that they are decoupled from the controller by the optocouplers and the can handle 10A loads for both 30vdc and 125vac.
+Total overkill for this 6vdc user, but they work.

-1 pair of relays switches together and provides +6vdc for turning the fire up.
-The other pair of relays fire together and provide -6vdc for turning the fireplace down.
+1 pair of relays activate together to provide +6vdc for turning the fireplace up.
+The other pair of relays activate together to provide -6vdc for turning the fireplace down.

 ![Relay curcuit!](Fireplace-relay.jpeg "Fireplace-relay")